 A*L + f*L + F*l <-> R 1.000 0.667

-Outcome w
+Outcome w:

-condition consistency coverage*r + F*r <-> w 1.000 0.667
+A*r + F*r <-> w 1.000 0.667

 A*r + L*r <-> w 1.000 0.667

-A*f + F*r <-> w 1.000 0.667
+c*f + F*r <-> w 1.000 0.667

-c... (total no. of formulas: 6)
+... (total no. of formulas: 6)

-Complex solution formulas--------------------------
+Complex solution formulas:

-condition consistency coverage*C + f*L <-> R) * (A*r + F*r <-> w) 1.000 0.667
+(A*C + f*L <-> R) * (A*r + F*r <-> w) 1.000 0.667

 (A*F + f*L <-> R) * (A*r + F*r <-> w) 1.000 0.667